-Generally it is done with surface laser to refine the refractive result 2-3 months after the original surgery, or occasionally with a secondary intraocular lens, or an intraocular lens exchange.
+Generally, surface laser is used to refine the refractive result 2–3 months after the original surgery, or occasionally with a secondary intraocular lens, or an intraocular lens exchange.
 In certain cases, this is more likely than others, such as a very short or very long eye, or in those patients where they may have had LASIK many years ago.

 Trifocal intraocular lenses are a great addition to what is possible for patients today.
 They have been available in Australia for some years now, with several versions from different manufacturers.

 They are all good and mostly differ in the platform which is used, but also slightly in the range at which reading and intermediate vision are clearest.
 This requires a discussion as to what would best suit an individual patient.
 It is great to have these choices available.

 The information on this page is general in nature.
 All medical and surgical procedures have potential benefits and risks.
 Consult your ophthalmologist for specific medical advice.